Logo

 1. Next Note Index

-If you use notes (window notes, record notes), and don’t update your test company very often, this is something that should be updated because the next note index for the test company could be quite different from the production company.
-The “next note index” is stored in the SY01500 table by company.
-In many cases, this may not matter but I recommend updating the Next Note Index to whatever the value is from the company you copied from.
-At times I see things like notes on records that don’t make sense (re-use of a number) and occasionally odd errors when a note index is being assigned when it already exists.
+If there are notes (window notes, record notes), this is something that should be updated because the next note index for the test company could be quite different from the production company.
+The "next note index" is stored in the SY01500 table by company.
+In many cases, this may not matter but I recommend updating the Next Note Index to whatever the value is from the company it was copied from.
+At times I see things like notes on records that don't make sense (re-use of a number) and occasionally odd errors when a note index is being assigned when it already exists.

 2. EFT Chequebook Setup